NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *************************************************************
-*Final order, export for clinician review, generate study-specific codelist, tag file
+*Final order, export for clinician(s) review, generate study-specific codelist, tag file

 //6) Send raw codelist for clinician review - for study-specific codelist
-//7) Keep 'master' codelist with all versions & tags
+//7) Keep 'master' codelist with all versions & tags - for easy adaptability of the codelist to various study contexts
 *************************************************************

 //order